 In the vast ocean of successful tech products with the appealing and catchy design elements, there are a few which are defying the odds and have a very plain look and feel.
 Websites such as Reddit, Craiglist, Hacker News, The Drudge Report, etc. have basic layouts, yet they are acting magnets to a huge amount of traffic.

-We asked some of the tech founders, designers, and UI/UX experts – How important are the design elements for the success of a tech product and to what extent design should be given weightage while developing a tech product?
+We asked some of the tech founders, designers, and UI/UX design experts – How important are the design elements for the success of a tech product and to what extent design should be given weightage while developing a tech product?